Trump Says He Wishes He Hadn't Picked Jeff Sessions

 Trump added, “And I wish I did!”

-The tweets come after the New York Times reported that Trump tried to get Sessions to reverse his decision to recuse himself in Robert Mueller’s Russia probe.
-Sessions’ recusal last March, which was based on his contacts with a Russian ambassador, has been a constant point of contention with Trump during Mueller’s year-long investigation into Russian meddling in the 2016 presidential election.
+The tweets come after the New York Times reported that Trump tried to get Sessions to reverse his decision to recuse himself in Robert Mueller’s Russia probe, which could be key in the investigation into whether the President obstructed justice.
+Sessions’ recusal last March, which was based on contact with the Russian ambassador to the U.S. that he failed to disclose during his confirmation hearing, has been a constant point of contention with Trump during Mueller’s year-long investigation into Russian meddling in the 2016 presidential election.

 Trump has publicly mused about firing Sessions in the past and Sessions has called the President’s criticism “kind of hurtful.”